btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 lrwxrwxrwx 1 root root 0 Aug  8 01:52 /proc/2290330/root -> /home/btoll/rootfs
 ```

 Well, that's pretty darn cool!
-From the host, we can see that the `sleep` process indeed has a different view of the filesystem (that is, the kernel is informing us that the root of process ID 2290330 is `/home/btoll/rootfs` and not `/`).
+From the host, we can see that the `sleep` process indeed has a different view of the filesystem (that is, the kernel is informing us that the root of process ID 2290330 is `/home/btoll/rootfs` and **not** `/`).
 Its root is the new `rootfs` in the `rootfs` directory, and the process only sees this subsystem of the entire host filesystem.

+> Note that the process only has a high number from the perspective of the host.
+In the chroot (the "container"), it would have a different and lower number.

 However, `ps` still isn't working in the container process:

 ```
-$ ps
+# ps
 Error, do this: mount -t proc proc /proc
 ```